Joseph in Islam: Divine intervention

-Zulaikha's friends think that she is infatuated with Joseph, and ridicule her for falling in love with a slave.
+Zulaikha's friends think that she is infatuated with Yusuf, and ridicule her for falling in love with a slave.
 She invites them to her home, and gives them apples and knives to peel them with.
-Zulaikha then has Joseph walk through the room; the women are so distracted by his handsomeness that they cut their fingers with the knives, and she says that she sees Joseph every day.
-Joseph prays, saying that he would prefer prison than succumbing to Zulaikha and her friends.
-According to al-Ṭabari, 'Aziz later "grew disgusted with himself for having let Joseph go free ...
+Zulaikha then has Yusuf walk through the room; the women are so distracted by his handsomeness that they cut their fingers with the knives, and she says that she sees Yusuf every day.
+Yusuf prays, saying that he would prefer prison to succumbing to Zulaikha and her friends.
+According to al-Ṭabari, 'Aziz later "grew disgusted with himself for having let Yusuf go free ...
 It seemed good to them to imprison him for a time."
-The popular story of Joseph and Zulaikha differs in the Quran from the Biblical version, in which Potiphar believes his wife and imprisons Joseph.
-According to some scholars, after 'Aziz's death, Joseph reportedly marries Zulaikha.
+The popular story of Yusuf and Zulaikha differs in the Quran from the Biblical version, in which Potiphar believes his wife and imprisons Yusuf.
+According to some scholars, after 'Aziz's death, Yusuf reportedly marries Zulaikha.

 Dream interpretation

-This account refers to the interaction between Joseph and the ruler of Egypt.
-Unlike references to the pharaoh in the account of Moses, the story of Joseph refers to the Egyptian ruler as a king (ملك) rather than a pharaoh (فرعون).
-After Joseph had been imprisoned for a few years, God gives Joseph the ability to interpret dreams, a power which makes him popular amongst the other prisoners.
+This account refers to the interaction between Yusuf and the ruler of Egypt.
+Unlike references to the pharaoh in the account of Moses, the story of Yusuf refers to the Egyptian ruler as a king (ملك) rather than a pharaoh (فرعون).
+After Yusuf had been imprisoned for a few years, God gives Yusuf the ability to interpret dreams, a power which makes him popular amongst the other prisoners.
 Before his imprisonment, two royal servants had been thrown into the dungeon for attempting to poison the food of the king and his family.
-Joseph asks them about their dreams; one said that he saw himself pressing grapes into wine, and the other said he saw himself with a basket of bread on his head and birds eating from it.
-Joseph says that the first servant will be released and return to the king, but the second will be executed; both came to pass.
+Yusuf asks them about their dreams; one says that he saw himself pressing grapes into wine, and the other that he saw himself with a basket of bread on his head that birds are eating from.
+Yusuf says that the first servant will be released and return to the side of the king, but the second will be executed; both came to pass.

 He asks the servant who will be released (Nabu, according to al-Ṭabari) to mention his case to the king.
-Asked about his time in prison, al-Ṭabari writes that Muhammad said: "If Joseph had not said that – meaning what he said (to Nabu) – he would not have stayed in prison as long as he did because he sought deliverance from someone other than God."
+Asked about his time in prison, al-Ṭabari writes that Muhammad said: "If Yusuf had not said that – meaning what he said (to Nabu) – he would not have stayed in prison as long as he did because he sought deliverance from someone other than God."

 The king is frightened by his dream that seven fat cows were eaten by seven thin ones and seven ears of corn were replaced with shriveled ears; none of his advisors could interpret it.
-When the servant who was released hears about it, he remembers Joseph and persuades the king to send him to Joseph for an interpretation.
-Joseph tells the servant that Egypt will face seven years of prosperity followed by seven years of famine, and the king should prepare for it.
+When the servant who was released hears about it, he remembers Yusuf and persuades the king to send him to Yusuf for an interpretation.
+Yusuf tells the servant that Egypt will face seven years of prosperity followed by seven years of famine, and the king should prepare for it.